 From heavy trucks and buses, to hydraulics, locomotives and oil rigs – diesel makes our world work.
-The diesel engine is the workhorse powering our Nation’s trucks and buses, because it delivers more power and is more durable than its gasoline-burning counterpart.
 A degree in Diesel Technology from NWCCD will propel your diesel engine and repair career, and help keep vital transportation and heavy equipment industries running.

 Diesel engine and equipment maintenance is growing in sophistication.
 Emissions criteria for diesel engines are also getting stricter via new mandates by federal and state agencies.
 With this increasingly complex landscape for diesel tech comes exponential career growth and opportunity.
-The Bureau of Labor Statics predicts that by 2020 over 35,000 jobs will be added to this field, an increase of over 15%.
+The Bureau of Labor Statistics predicts that by 2026 over 28,800 jobs will be added to this field, an increase of over 9%.

 Our dedicated faculty at Gillette and Sheridan Colleges will make sure you know how to not only compete, but to thrive, in today’s dynamic diesel tech landscape.
 They will teach you every aspect of diesel theory, design, and performance.

 Northern Wyoming Community College District also has strong relationships with local and national industries in trucking, mining, and construction.
 These industry leaders lend us their expertise to ensure we are training you in everything needed for today’s modern diesel field.

 Our community partnerships provide real world internships and Co-Ops, some of which lead to jobs.
 Our superb 90%+ job placement rate – during and after completion of our program – is something extremely valued by our graduates and staff alike.